Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Introduction

-However, as we shall go on to detail, the computational cost associated with fitting compartmental models to data in general grows with the number of compartments and also, in the cases of some methods, with the population size.
-Exact likelihood-based inference is intractable in general and approximate inference, using a variety of techniques which we shall shortly survey, typically either involves deleterious model simplifications or involves highly sophisticated algorithms which incur a substantial computational cost.
+However, the computational cost of fitting compartmental models to data, in general, grows with the number of compartments and also, in the cases of some methods, with the population size.
+Exact likelihood-based inference is intractable in general and approximate inference typically either involves deleterious model simplifications or involves highly sophisticated algorithms which incur a substantial computational cost.
 Thus scaling-up inference to complex models is an important and open challenge -- this is the motivation for the present work.

-We note that compartmental models are popular outside of epidemiology, especially in ecology and biochemistry, for example, \cite{komorowski2009bayesian,fearnhead2014inference}.
-It may be worthwhile to develop similar methods to ours for these problems too, but that is beyond the scope of the present work.